viswasrirupa/ML_Resources/README.md

-# bio_data_analysis
+# Machine Learning Resources

-this is a document for my own future reference.
+This document is to maintain a repository of the machine learning resources I find online and are useful.